 Data regarding citizenship must be deleted as soon as the admissions registry has been uppdated with the student’s application and tuition fee status (whether or not they’re required to pay).

 You can yourself delete individual courses and programmes from your application, or your entire application, between certain dates during the application period.

 If you have questions about how UHR processes your personal data, please contact our data protection officer at email@example.com.

 Contact the data protection officer at the HEI where you’ll be studying if you have questions or comments regarding how they manage your personal data.

 Right to file a complaint with the regulatory authority

-If you’re not satisfied with the way UHR or your HEI is managing your personal data, you have the right to contact The Swedish Data Protection Authority with your complaint.
+If you’re not satisfied with the way UHR or your HEI is managing your personal data, you have the right to contact The Swedish Authority for Privacy Protection ,the regulatory body for issues regarding data protection, with your complaint.